galireza/alirezagtafreshi.github.io/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: false # includes social icons at the bottom of the page
 ---
-I'm a PhD student in the Otto lab at UBC in Vancouver, Canada.
+?????I'm hhh a PhD student in the Otto lab at UBC in Vancouver, Canada.
 I work on mathematical models in evolutionary theory - currently working on sex allocation, epidemiology, and social theory.

 will this change